lab1092/blender-manual_ja/manual/sequencer/usage.rst

 Every Built-in effect is explained in the next page individually, but they all are added and controlled in the same way.
-To add an effect strip, select one base strip (image, movie, or scene) by :kbd:`Rmb` clicking on it.
+To add an effect strip, select one base strip (image, movie, or scene) by :kbd:`RMB` clicking on it.
-For some effects, like the Cross transition effect, you will need to :kbd:`shift-Rmb` a second overlapping strip (it depends on the effect you want).
+For some effects, like the Cross transition effect, you will need to :kbd:`Shift-RMB` a second overlapping strip (it depends on the effect you want).
 Then select Add → Effect and pick the effect you want from the pop-up menu.
 When you do, the Effect strip will be shown above the source strips.
 If it is an independent effect,